jklarenbeek/jarenjs/README.md

 ### ✍ Formats for numbers

-Formats for numbers validate numbers as strings or number types.
-If you want to turn of that behaviour you can explicitly set the `strictFormat` keyword to boolean `true` and only allow strict number or integer types.
+Formats for numbers validate both numbers and strings as number types.
+If you want to strictly only allow number types, you can explicitly set the `strictFormat` keyword to boolean `true` to only allow strict number or integer types.

 #### 🗨 Formats integer numbers